ArpadGBondor/Leave-Management/README.md

 Overview

-The Leave Management a demo web application that allows users to register, manage leave requests, and configure company-wide holiday policies.
+The Leave Management is a demo web application that allows users to register, manage leave requests, and configure company-wide holiday policies.
 It demonstrates a typical employee leave workflow, including authentication, user roles, and entitlement management.

 - Note: